The mountain of a thousand facets

 - RD902 from Maurienne > Bonneval-sur-Arc > Col de l'Iseran

-- RD1090 from Italy (Val d'Aost) and Col du Petit-Saint-Bernard
+- RD1090 from Italy (Val d'Aost) and the Petit-Saint-Bernard pass

-SNCF train and bus stations:
+SNCF and bus stations:

 Bourg-Saint-Maurice